Steveorevo/node-maker/README.md

 # node-maker
-A set of sub flows that can be used to quickly create a new Node-RED node, its property panels, and initial behavior.
+A set of subflow nodes that can be used to quickly create a new Node-RED node, its property panels, and initial behavior.
 You can use Node Maker to easily create an initial template or the entire work necessary for creating a Node-RED node.

-#### The motivation behind Node-Maker
-Time and time again I've found that I need to create nodes with a customizable property panel.
-While Node-RED's fantastic editor includes the ability to make nodes and package them via it's [subflow functionality](https://nodered.org/docs/creating-nodes/subflow-modules#creating-a-subflow) it falls short in the key area of designing a property user interface and often pushes users into [creating nodes](https://nodered.org/docs/creating-nodes/) from scratch:

-*

-#### Support the creator
-TODO: provide contact details

 ![screenshot of node-maker](https://raw.github.com/steveorevo/node-maker/main/images/node-maker.jpg)

+## Why Node-Maker?
+Time and time again I've found that I need to create nodes with a rich property panel user interface.
+While Node-RED's fantastic editor includes the ability to make nodes and package them via it's [subflow functionality](https://nodered.org/docs/creating-nodes/subflow-modules#creating-a-subflow) it falls short in the key area of designing a rich user interface.
+Often this pushes users into [creating nodes](https://nodered.org/docs/creating-nodes/) from scratch that can furnish full control over the property UI:

+* Place multiple input fields and types next to each other.
+* Implement custom controls; i.e. option boxes, selectboxes with multiselect, etc.
+* Create groups of repeating input fields aka "editableLists".
+* Design a tabbed interface to pack more 'pages' of input fields.
+* Customize the initial size of property panel.

+Now with Node Maker you can create rich property panel combinations without even having to *leave the Node-RED Editor interface!

+<sub>* technically you'll have to refresh the webpage to see newly created nodes in the palette</sub>

 ## Requirements
+* You should be familiar with [Creating Nodes using Node-RED's documentation.](https://nodered.org/docs/creating-nodes/)
 * Linux / macOS with native bash shell
 * You may need CLI access to kickoff/troubleshoot the optional node-red restart abiility

 Node Maker has currently been tested under Ubuntu Linux; it may work just as well on macOS.
 It does NOT currently work in Windows; however, a ticket has been opened for that possibility [here (ticket #1)](https://github.com/Steveorevo/node-maker/issues/1).

 ## How to install Node Maker
 Node Maker is distributed as a JSON flow file in the file named node-maker.json.
 To add node-maker to your own Node-RED instance, simply obtain the contents of the node-maker.json file and import it into your Node-RED editor: